stopdemir/Tabu-Search-Implementation/README.md

 # Tabu-Search-Implementation
 Implementation of the tabu search algorithm used in my thesis.
 The problem in the thesis is political districting.
-A detailed explanation of the problem can be found under the "Thesis" file above.
+A detailed explanation of the problem can be found under the "Thesis" folder above.

+Most of the functions used in the algorithm can be found in "TabuFunctions.R" file.
+Some of the files are for the visualization of the solutions.

 ## Tabu Search Algorithm Pseudocode
 <p align="center">